"A little nonsense now and then is relished by the wisest men."

 - Constant teasing as neediness—poking so others won't leave

-- "We're so close we can say anything" to blur boundaries or dodge real talks
+- "We're so close we can say anything" to blur boundaries or dodge real conversations

 - Over-familiar jokes that invade distance

-This version of "playfulness" feels sticky or smothering.
+This version feels sticky or smothering.
 It pushes for connection instead of inviting it.

 False distance disguised as mischief: